koyachi/go-lena/README.md

 bindata.go for debug not contains lena image as go code, it reads tiff file from build environment's directory layout.

-Pros: a fast compile and image reading time.
+- Pros: a fast compile and image reading time.
-Cons: a failure to loading image. ($GOPATH)
+- Cons: a failure to read lena image. ($GOPATH)

 ## Example